OUR PLAYFUL BIRDS!!

 My favorite thing about full-time RVing: Being in new places all the time and riding around on the handle bars of Frank's bike to meet new people.
 It's

-amazing how many people will walk up to us and ask us if I am a real bird.
-Apparently there are a lot of people that wander around with stuffed Green-Winged
+amazing how many people will walk up to us and ask my parronts if I am a real bird.
+Apparently there are a lot of people that wander around with stuffed

-Yes, they really were sleeping when this picture was taken
+Yes, they really were sleeping when I took the picture

 |